Why Does My Dog Need Meat?

 Below, Joyce comments on the carnivorous leanings of canines and whether all meats are created equal.

 Protein is crucial for all aspects of growth and development, which is why puppies and pregnant and lactating females need an even more significant amount than other dogs.
 It is also crucial to the maintenance of the immune system and the body in general.

-There are 22 amino acids (the stuff that protein is made of) required by dogs, and the dog produces 12.
+Dogs require 22 amino acids (the stuff that protein is made of), and the dog produces 12.
 The other ten must be consumed, and a lack of anyone can cause health issues.

 Choosing a High-Quality Dog Food

 Dogs thrive on meat-based diets.
 To make sure your dog is getting just that, choose a food that has a high-quality animal protein as its first ingredient.
-That is, a meat or meat byproduct, such as meat meal, which is simply meat with the water and fat removed.
+A meat or meat byproduct, such as meat meal, is simply meat with the water and fat removed.

 Commercial foods with the Association of American Feed Control Officials (AAFCO) seal have an adequate protein proportion to carbohydrates.
 You cannot feed a healthy dog too much protein, and a high-protein diet will not cause kidney problems.
 If these develop, however, special food may be in order.
 If a dog’s protein intake outpaces its need for it, the extra will be secreted into urine or turned into fat.

 “Think of canines in the wild.
 They catch and consume other animals and probably have a higher protein intake than what would ever be sold in pet stores,” says Joyce.

 What’s Better For Dogs, Chicken, Beef, or Lamb?

 Every protein source has a different level of usable amino acids.
 This amount of functional amino acids is called the biological value.
 An egg has the highest biological value, followed by chicken, fish,